devfailure/ansible/README.md

 ## Support

-This is a community project that is supported by the Trend Micro Deep Security team.
+This is a community fork that is not supported by the Trend Micro Deep Security team.

 Tutorials, feature-specific help, and other information about Deep Security is available from the [Deep Security Help Center](https://help.deepsecurity.trendmicro.com/Welcome.html).